scrtlabs/discovery-docker-network/README.md

     where again you must replace the `/local/path/enigma-core` fragment with the absolute path to where you have cloned the `enigma-core` repository in step 1 above in your local machine.

-4. Still within `discovery-docker-network` repo, run `./launch.bash` to launch the Docker network.
-The first time you launch it, it will have to build the Docker images for each container, which depending on the capabilities of your computer, can take up an hour or more (*Note: the build of `core` and `km` may throw an error that is accounted for, and the build will handle it as needed.*)

-5. Within the `core` repo folder, create a new `lib` Rust project under `examples/eng_wasm_contracts` on the command line with:
+4. Still within `discovery-docker-network` repo, run:

     ```
+    docker-compose build
+    ```

+    to build all the Docker images needed for the network.
+You only need to do this step before the first time you launch the network.
+Depending on the capabilities of your computer, it can take up an hour or more (*Note: the build of `core` and `km` may throw an error that is accounted for, and the build will handle it as needed.*).
+Refer to the [Building the Docker images](#building-the-docker-images) section, if you need to rebuild the Docker images in the future.

+5. Within the `discovery-docker-network`, run `./launch.bash` to launch the Docker network.

+6. Within the `core` repo folder, create a new `lib` Rust project under `examples/eng_wasm_contracts` on the command line with:

+    ```
     cd examples/eng_wasm_contracts
     cargo new <project_name> --lib
     ```

-6. Write your secret contract.
+7. Write your secret contract.
 Refer to the [example secret contracts](https://github.com/enigmampc/enigma-core/tree/develop/examples/eng_wasm_contracts): within each folder, refer to `src/lib.rs` for the actual secret contract code), whereas the rest is scaffolding.
 A great starting point would be the `simple_calculator` that provides basic arithmetic operations (add, sub, mul, div) for any two inputs.

-7. Enter the `core` container:
+8. Enter the `core` container:

     ```
     docker-compose exec core /bin/bash